 Turkcell, which initially was awarded the Iranian mobile- phone license, sued its Johannesburg-based rival yesterday in federal court in Washington for $4.2 billion in damages.
 The suit includes numerous alleged internal MTN memos that detail the company’s efforts to win the Iranian business after losing the bid to Turkcell in February 2004.

 “Upset by the loss of the open competition, MTN sought to obtain illegally what it could not obtain through honest competition and thereafter embarked on a premeditated program of corruption through bribery and trading in influence,” the complaint states.

-The license tender was “the largest new international telecommunications opportunity in the world and was known to involve the largest single investment opportunity into Iran since the 1979 Revolution,” according to the complaint prepared by Patton Boggs LLP (1211L), a Washington-based international law and lobbying firm.
+The license tender was “the largest new international telecommunications opportunity in the world and was known to involve the largest single investment opportunity into Iran since the 1979 Revolution,” according to the complaint prepared by Patton Boggs LLP (1211L:US), a Washington-based international law and lobbying firm.

 MTN said today it will oppose the claim.
 “MTN continues to believe that there is no legal merit to Turkcell’s claim and no basis for such claim to be brought before a U.S. court,” the company said in a statement.

 MTN dropped 1.5 percent to 137.40 at the 5 p.m. close in Johannesburg today.
 The stock has declined 4.4 percent this year, giving MTN a market value of 258 billion rand ($33 billion).
 Turkcell, based in Istanbul, slipped 0.9 percent.